Insurance Appraisal Clause: Alternative Dispute Resolution for Claim Amounts

 Does every insurance policy include an appraisal clause?

 No, not all insurance policies include an appraisal clause.
 Coverage varies by insurer and state.
-However, several states — including Texas, Washington, Rhode Island, Alaska, and Massachusetts — legally require auto insurers to include this provision.
+As of 2026, Texas (SB 458) and Washington (SB 5721) legally require auto insurers to include this provision for policies issued or renewed on or after January 1, 2026.
+Illinois and New Jersey have active legislation in progress but have not yet passed final laws.
 Always review your specific policy language, and if you're shopping for a new policy, ask about appraisal rights before you commit.

 Can I use the appraisal clause if my insurer denies my claim?

 No. The appraisal clause applies only when coverage has been accepted but the parties disagree on the amount of the loss.
-If your insurer denies your claim entirely — meaning they dispute whether the damage is covered — you'll need to pursue other remedies such as filing a complaint with your state's Department of Insurance, mediation, or a lawsuit.
+If your insurer denies your claim entirely — meaning they dispute whether the damage is covered — you'll need to pursue other remedies such as filing a complaint with your state's Department of Insurance, mediation, car insurance arbitration, or a lawsuit.
+Once coverage is accepted, however, policy defenses like late notice generally cannot block your right to invoke appraisal.

 Who should I hire as my appraiser?

 Hire a licensed, experienced professional with specific expertise in the type of damage you're disputing — for example, a certified auto damage appraiser for a car claim or a licensed public adjuster for a property claim.
-Avoid anyone with a financial stake in the outcome.
-Your appraiser must be impartial, even though they represent your interests in the process.
+Under Washington's SB 5721, appraisers must be "competent" (relevant expertise, training, and experience) and "disinterested" (no financial stake in the outcome).
+Clear, thorough communication with your appraiser about all relevant claim information is crucial to achieving the strongest possible outcome.

 Is the appraisal award always final?

 In most cases, yes.
 An appraisal award signed by at least two of the three parties (your appraiser, the insurer's appraiser, and the umpire) is legally binding on the amount of the loss.
-Once issued, you typically cannot challenge the dollar amount in court.
-However, the award does not resolve coverage disputes or other policy issues, which can still be pursued separately if applicable.
+Once issued, you typically cannot challenge the dollar amount in court — except in very narrow circumstances involving fraud, accident, material mistake, or bias.
+The award does not resolve coverage disputes or other policy issues, which can still be pursued separately if applicable.

 How long does the insurance appraisal process take?